mstksg/inCode/copy/entries/machines-2.md

 -----------------

 Anyways, we love typeclasses so much.
-Let's get more familiar with our Auto type and see what other useful typeclases it can be :)  Not only are these good excercises for understanding our type, we'll also be using these instances later!
+Let's get more familiar with our Auto type and see what other useful typeclasses it can be :)  Not only are these good exercises for understanding our type, we'll also be using these instances later!

 ### Functor

 Functor is always a fun typeclass!
-One way to think of a Functor is that `f a` encapsulates the idea of some sort of "producer of `a`".  `Maybe a` produces an `a` when used with `fromMaybe d`; `IO a` is a computation that computes an `a`, `Reader r a` produces an `a` when given an `r`.
+One use case of Functor is as a "producer transformer" --- the `f a` is some "producer of `a`".  `IO a` is a computation that produces an `a`; `Reader r a` produces an `a` when given an `r`.

 So if you have `f a`, we have a handy function `fmap`: